Crocs Alternatives: 5 Comfy Shoes That Are Better for the Planet

 The popular slippers are made of a type of proprietary resin using PEVA or EVA.
 It’s a plastic material that uses fossil fuel components, meaning it’s not biodegradable or compostable.

-Crocs is working to improve sustainability in its manufacturing by using bio-based materials.
-But it has some way to go before the shoes can be called truly “eco-friendly.”
+Crocs is working to improve sustainability in its manufacturing by using bio-based materials, but there is some way to go before the shoes can be called truly “eco-friendly.”

 What to Look For in an Alternative to Crocs